Liebeneck Castle: History

 The original castle was probably built in the 12th century.
 It is first mentioned in 1236 on the occasion of the transfer of the castle and village of Würm from the lords of Weißenstein at Kräheneck to Margrave Rudolph of Baden.
 The castle was intended to guard the rafting toll station by the river.
-Later the castle was an inherited fief of the lords of Weißenstein before ending up in the possession of the lords of Leutrum von Ertingen.
+Later the castle was an inherited fief of the lords of Weißenstein but it ended up being in the possession of the lords of Leutrum von Ertingen.

 In 1692, during the Orleans War, the castle was razed.

-In 1828 it was transferred to the state of Baden.
+In 1828, it was transferred to the state of Baden.
 The site was then deliberately destroyed so that "no riff-raff will find shelter there" ("Gesindel dort keinen Unterschlupf findet").
 From 1968 to 1977 the 30-metre-high bergfried was renovated.

 Site

 Of the original castle, the bergfried and several walls surrounding the castle courtyard survive.
-The double, pentagonal enceinte with its foreworks and zwingers are a feature of this heritage site.
+This heritage site features the double, pentagonal enceinte with its foreworks and zwingers.
 The ruins are maintained by the Hochbauamt (construction department).
 Immediately by the ruins is an information board with details of the castle.